High Impact Tutoring Built By Math Experts

 Students will first learn about the associative property as part of operations and algebraic thinking in 3rd grade.

-The associative property says that when you add or multiply numbers, they can be grouped in different ways and the answer will still be the same.
+The associative property, or the associative law in maths, says that when you add or multiply numbers, the grouping of numbers can be different and the correct answer will still be the same.

 It can also be referred to as the associative property of addition and the associative property of multiplication.